danielsz/mmailer/README.md

 * `time_interval`: The number of seconds we want to wait between emails.
 We use this value as a ceiling when randomizing.
 * `mail_interval`: After how many emails we wait before continuing.
 * `sleep_time`: How long we wait when we reach the mail interval.
 * `collection`: An array of objects that respond to an `email` message.
 In the above example, the objects also respond to a `name` message.
 This will prove handy in templates.
-Instead of directly providing the array, it is highly recommended to specify a lambda that returns said array.
+Instead of directly providing the array, it is recommended to specify a lambda that returns said array.
+You will then be able to make expensive calls to your database, bringing as many objects as memory permits, without impacting the server startup time.
 * `template`: The path (relative to the current directory) and filename to the ERB templates for your mail, without suffix.
 For example, "template".
 This means your template files are actually "template.txt.erb" and "template.html.erb" in the current directory.

 ### Templates